walkai-org/docs/docs/en/docs/cli/overview.md

 # Command-line tool

-The `walkai` CLI is an opinionated companion to the platform that focuses on two things: turning Python projects into container images, and interacting with `walk:ai` from the terminal.
+The [`walk:ai CLI`](https://github.com/walkai-org/walkai-cli) is an opinionated companion to the platform that focuses on two things: turning Python projects into container images, and interacting with `walk:ai` from the terminal.

 **Features**